 The world has evolved over a vast time based on what was possible for animals, and we are now doing things which evolution is unprepared for.
 Our creativity, a means to understanding, something which has separated us from other animals, is rooted in our animal intention, like a kid with a gun.
 Psychologically, you could say that all hell broke loose.

 Patterns repeat because everything is math, and math is always math.
 Greed and fear, fight and flight, had a new arena to manifest in regardlessly: scattering into things such as ownership and mortality issues, with a fear of being wrong, and the need for being right.
-And we evolve upon them, layering the collidescope with false information and prehistoric vanity.
+And we evolve upon them, layering the collidescope with the false information of a prehistoric vanity.

 Everyone being equal is a mutual opportunity.
 But the strong person is not surviving, the self-indulging are.
 They have twisted and popularized that to have life you must take it, to excuse their abuse of other people and extravagant behavior.
 A good person would never commit the same crimes against humanity.
 Evil is the only one playing and therefore continues to win.